-In terms of emphasis on cost control and sustainability, this approach also does a lot for your business in terms of being a cheaper alternative for offices as well as a ‘visible’ way to show that you are serious about environment conservation and waste reduction.
-In this article, we have outlined some of the ways that you can recycle chairs, desks, partitions, workstations, storage solutions and other pieces that you no longer require.
+In terms of emphasis on sustainability, this approach also sends a message to show that your company is serious about environment conservation and waste reduction.
+In this article, we have outlined some of the options for chairs, desks, partitions, workstations, storage solutions and other pieces that you no longer require.

 If you no longer need your office furniture but it is still in relatively good condition, you will find that many liquidators, second-hand furniture dealers or charities which would be happy to buy or receive it as a donation.
 These sorts of places specialize in the sale of used and refurbished furniture, so is a perfect way to get it off your hands.
 Charity options are also available, both at the community level as well as through organizations such as the Furniture Trust and IRN, which can handle large donations efficiently.

-- Refurbish – If the fixtures cannot be resold as is, it will be touched up and made more presentable.
-This could include cleaning, repairing defects, replacing worn fabric and painting over scratches.
-These pieces are also popular amongst startups and struggling offices.
+- Refurbish If the fixtures cannot be resold as is, they can be restored to more pristine condition through attention to cleaning, repairing defects, replacing worn fabric or refinishing.
+These pieces are also popular among startups and struggling offices.

-- Recycle – If the furniture is not suitable for reuse at all (perhaps it’s damaged beyond repair) it will be disassembled, separated into various materials (such as metals, plastics and fabrics) and sent to the appropriate recycling center.
+- Recycle If the furniture is not suitable for reuse at all (perhaps it’s damaged beyond repair) it will be disassembled, separated into various materials (such as metals, plastics, and fabrics) and sent to the appropriate recycling center.
 Stuffed furniture may be accepted at your local mattress recycler.

 Do I need to prepare the furniture?

-We hope that the information provided above has convinced you to recycle your old office furniture as opposed to throwing it out for hard rubbish collection.
-Just because you have updated to new, state-of-the-art chairs doesn’t mean that someone else can’t still benefit from your old, standard ones.
+It is worth remembering that because you have updated to new, state-of-the-art chairs doesn’t mean that someone else can’t still benefit from your old, standard ones.
 Even if the furniture has been severely damaged, its parts can be recycled and turned into something new.
-Don’t knock any of these processes until you’ve tried them.
+Consider the options before sending old stuff to the landfill.